Quick start user guide to Citizen Space

 Adding answer components

-When you have identified the right answer component for your question, select it and then the 'Add Answer Component' button.
+When you have identified the appropriate answer component for your question, select it and then the Add Answer Component button.

 Answer component page with component dropdown list and the add answer component button circled in red.

 Fill out the various options for your chosen answer component (each component type will have a slightly different set of fields).
-You will be required to add a 'Reporting field heading'.
-This is the text that will be seen in your exports and reports, it won't be on the public survey.
-Once that is done, select the 'Add Component' button.
-Congratulations, you just added your first question!
+You will be required to add a Reporting field heading.
+This is the text label that is used to identify each individual answer component in your exports and reports and elsewhere in the admin side of Citizen Space.
+It won't ever be visible on the public activity.
+As a rule reporting field headings should be clear, concise, consistent and unique.
+Once that is done, select the blue Add Component button.
+Congratulations, you have just added your first question!
+This activity is really shaping up.

 Example of adding an answer component screen, in this case a multiple-choice radio buttons answer component.